StackStorm/st2docs/docs/source/packs.rst

 .. rubric:: Example: Disabling all sensors in all packs, except for one pack

-If, instead we wanted to override all sensors except for a single pack, then we would instead create a /opt/stackstorm/overrides/global.yaml to disable all ensors:
+If, instead we wanted to override all sensors except for a single pack, then we would instead create a ``/opt/stackstorm/overrides/global.yaml`` to disable all sensors:

 .. code-block:: bash